Mnuchin, Pelosi talk virus relief; GOP slashes jobless aid

 “We have stood ready to negotiate for more than two months," she said.
 She urged them to come to her office “and get the job done.”

-The $600 weekly jobless benefits boost, which was approved as part of the March aid package, officially expires July 31, but because of the way states process unemployment payments, the cutoff was effectively Saturday.
+The $600 weekly jobless benefits boost, approved as part of the March aid package, officially expires July 31, but because of the way states process unemployment payments, the cutoff was effectively Saturday.

 Democrats pointed to an assessment from economist Mark Zandi, who called it a “poor policy choice.”
 Zandi said that if the GOP proposal became law, nearly 1 million jobs would be lost by year's end and the unemployment rate, now above 11%, would climb more than half a percentage point.